-This dish was inspired by a Cuban Dish, Vaca Frita.
-Instead making the beef crispy we stir fried it and seasoned it with fresh lime juice.
-Served with a simple Avocado Salad with thin slices of red onion.
-A light and refreshing dinner, perfect for a hot summer night or a cold San Francisco one!
+You are going to love this recipe for a Lime Infused Beef Stir Fry Avocado Salad which is inspired by a Cuban Dish, Vaca Frita.
+Instead of making the beef crispy in the oven, we stir fried it then seasoned it with fresh lime juice.
+It is served with a simple Avocado Salad with thin slices of red onion.
+A light and refreshing dinner, perfect for a hot summer night or a cold San Francisco one.

-Instead, I sliced the meat thinly and then I sauteed it with garlic and onions and seasoned it with lots of fresh lime juice and salt and pepper.
-Served along side was a simple avocado salad and warmed corn tortillas.
+I sliced the meat thinly and then I sauteed it with garlic and onions and seasoned it with lots of fresh lime juice and salt and pepper.
+Then I served it alongside was a simple avocado and red onion salad along with some warmed tortillas.
 The lime juice in the meat was a great compliment to the creamy avocado and red onions.
-This dish was flavorful, very easy to make and a big hit!
+This recipe is so flavorful, very easy to make and was a big hit!
 The only thing missing was a mojito!

 1 yellow onion, thinly sliced